Money and duty free for Slovenia

 Euro (EUR; symbol €) = 100 cents.
 Notes are in denominations of €500, 200, 100, 50, 20, 10 and 5.
 Coins are in denominations of €2 and 1, and 50, 20, 10, 5, 2 and 1 cents.

-American Express, Diners, MasterCard and Visa are accepted at upmarket establishments; elsewhere cash is preferred.
+American Express, Diners, MasterCard and Visa are accepted at most establishments; however, Visa is the most accepted credit card.
+Some shops may not accept cash.
 Credit cards can be used to get cash advances from banks.

 Foreign currencies can be exchanged at banks and some hotels, supermarkets, petrol stations, tourist agencies and exchange bureaux.

 Slovenia is within the European Union.
 If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 Slovenia's duty-free allowance for travellers from EU countries: